jnozzi/cocoadev.com/SiteContent/General/BorderlessWindow.markdown

 ----

-Is it possible to disable the title bar (the bar with the minimize/restore and zoom buttons) on an [[NSWindow]]?
+Is it possible to disable the title bar (the bar with the minimize/restore and zoom buttons) on an General/NSWindow?
 I dont mean just to disable the buttons, but  to remove the whole bar from the window.

 ----

-[[NSBorderlessWindowMask]] is definitely the way to go.
+General/NSBorderlessWindowMask is definitely the way to go.
 You can't specify that in Interface Builder, though, so you have to create the window programmatically.
 In most cases, you still want to use IB to arrange the contents of the window, so create an empty view in your nib and put everything in there.
 Create the window in your code using
-<code>[[[NSWindow]] initWithContentRect:styleMask:backing:defer:]</code>
+    General/[NSWindow initWithContentRect:styleMask:backing:defer:]
-and specifying NSB''''orderlessWindowMask in the styleMask parameter.
+and specifying NSB**'orderlessWindowMask in the styleMask parameter.
 Load the nib (if you haven't already) and send the window setContentView to set the view in the nib as the content view of the window.

 Or you could just make a subclass.
 Just don't get carried away with putting stuff in the subclass.
 Much of what you'd put in there probably belongs in the window's delegate or controller.

 ----

-How can I add resizing to a window set to NSB''''orderlessWindowMask?
+How can I add resizing to a window set to NSB**'orderlessWindowMask?

 ----

 One thing you may need to do is learn how to do online research.
 I saw this tantalizing fragment in a google search, but the mamasam page would not load (Google does give you a lot of useless crap, and then saves information about you into the bargain!):

-''In an [[NSWindow]] subclass you can listen for the mouse ... bottom right corner then listen for dragging - resize the window ... in my app I have a borderless window, as ...''
+*In an General/NSWindow subclass you can listen for the mouse ... bottom right corner then listen for dragging - resize the window ... in my app I have a borderless window, as ...*

 long gone, i guess